Helmi-Qatqat/Movies-Library/README.md

 **Author Name**: Helmi Qatqat

 ## WRRC

 ![image](./images/WRRC.png)

 ## Overview

+This Website contains the all the movies from all over the world translated to 4 languages.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->